 - In 2015 I curated a program for the Hate Mag's "Kongress der Möglichkeiten", with talks and workshops.

 - In 2014 I was a reporter for the video project "Looking into Black Boxes".
 Together with Jan Rödger and Dirk Herzog from 6sept13, we discovered algorithms and their role in our everyday life.
 We visited the places, where software becomes meaningful and we talked to experts.
 We wanted to inform ourselves and others about a powerful actor and tool of the present.

 We crowdfunded the project successfully in Spring (Crowdfunding video on Youtube).
 See our first three episodes on our Youtube Channel: Algorithmen, Triage und Mobile Visite.
 There are English subtitles available.

-- I started with this whole tech thing in 2012, when I started blogging on "Fiona Lernt Programmieren".
+- In 2014 I learnt programming and wrote a blog called "Fiona Lernt Programmieren".
 Initially, I wanted to simply document what I learnt, but soon relized that people read it mainly to be motivated to learn programming themselves and were also grateful for a learning platform, that is accessible to non-nerds.
-Since then I consider myself rather as mediating amid cracks and n00bs.
+Since then I consider myself rather as mediating amid nerds and n00bs.

 - I wrote a scientific publication about learning to program as an emancipative practice in the Berliner Blättern

 - In 2013 I led the media lab at the institute for European Ethnology together with Dr. Sanna Schondelmayr.

 - In 2013 I conducted and led a seminar about net cultures at the institute for European Ethnology at the Humboldt University.
 Netzkulturen

 - I used to play the violin in a band.
 To be honest, we are a 30-people orchestra in colorful clothes, that play exclusively songs about the sun and the summer.
 On children's instruments.
 I shit you not, we are the Orchestre Miniature in the Park.